boxysean/beaglebone-DMX/README.md

 How it works
 ------------

 This library takes advantage of the BeagleBone's PRU (Programmable Realtime Unit).
 The DMX server passes the DMX values to the BeagleBone's PRU, which is constantly bit-banging the DMX protocol in realtime. ([Read more.](http://blog.boxysean.com/2012/08/12/first-steps-with-the-beaglebone-pru/)) The hardware circuit converts the bit-banged protocol into [RS-485](http://en.wikipedia.org/wiki/RS-485), which is what all standard DMX units expect.
+For help with the newer kernel 3.8 device tree, gpio names, pin #s and assignments this was a good resource [derek molloy boneDeviceTree docs](http://github.com/derekmolloy/boneDeviceTree/tree/master/docs).